 Clinical Psychology is Right at Home in New York

 If there’s an image that non-New Yorkers consistently hold about life in the big city, it is that everyone there seems to spend half their day on a therapist’s couch.
-If it’s a little cliché, it’s not entirely unearned—the city is a hotbed of clinical therapy and the best psychologists in the state make well into six figures.
-The average salary is almost $90,000, and that’s state-wide… in the city, the numbers skyrocket.
+If it’s a little cliché, it’s not entirely unearned—the city is a hotbed of clinical therapy and the highest-paid clinical and counseling psychologists in the state make upwards of $220,000.
+The average salary is almost $130,000, and that’s state-wide… in the city, the numbers skyrocket.